 Nitrous oxide, also called laughing gas, is a sedative that can be offered to you to make dental work less painful and anxiety-inducing.
-Kluth Family & Cosmetic Dentistry in Alexandria and Noblesville, Indiana, offer nitrous oxide for many dental procedures to bring you back to the dentist fearlessly again.
+Kluth Family & Cosmetic Dentistry in Noblesville, Indiana, offer nitrous oxide for many dental procedures to bring you back to the dentist fearlessly again.
 To find out if you’re a candidate for nitrous oxide, call or schedule your consultation online today.

 Nitrous oxide is a gaseous drug that allows you to undergo dental procedures comfortably and without anxiety.
 After breathing in nitrous oxide before a dental procedure, you’ll stay awake for the entirety of the dental work but you’ll feel relaxed and at ease.